High blood pressure basics: Tips on how to help control it and when to follow-up

 If your blood pressure is over the normal range, there are many things you can do to help manage it.
 Blue Cross and Blue Shield of Minnesota recommends working with your doctor to see if medication is right for you.
 If your doctor decides medication is needed to help treat your high blood pressure, it is very important you take the medication(s) as instructed.
 There are several different options, so if you feel like you have side effects, there are most likely others you can try.
 If you have questions about your medication(s) please reach out to your doctor.
 You can also discuss your medications with your local pharmacist or the pharmacist at your clinic (if available).

-Remember, often times there are no signs or symptoms of high blood pressure, so even though you may not feel any differently or when you take your medicine, it is still working.
+Remember, often times there are no signs or symptoms of high blood pressure, so even though you may not feel differently when you take your medicine, it is still working.
 It is important to take your medication every day as prescribed.

 Additional pharmacy services and plan benefits